feemas12/telegram_stock_alerts/README.md

 - **Portfolio Management** - Track your stock positions with profit/loss calculations
 - **Weighted Average Price** - Automatic calculation when adding more shares
 - **Auto Alerts** - Automatic notifications when stock prices change by ±5% (configurable)
+- **Watchlist** ⭐ - Track stocks of interest with ±3% and ±5% price alerts

 ### 🎯 Portfolio Management
 - **Add Stocks** - Add stocks with automatic weighted average calculation